genehemias/ShortWorkout/README.md

 Uses:
 - The aptly named [EasyTimer](http://albert-gonzalez.github.io/easytimer.js/)
 - Bootstrap 5
-- Modern browser's CORS restrictions treat scripts with a file-system-ish `src` value as coming from a different origin.
+- Modern browser's CORS restrictions treat module-typed scripts with a file-system-ish `src` value as coming from a different origin.
 This means that when working locally you can no longer just open index.html in your browser and have everything work.
 You have to have a local web server.
 I use the VS Code extension "Live Preview" from Microsoft.
 It allows you to point your browser at http://127.0.0.1:3000/src/index.html ... and everything works.